Third Macedonian War: Pursuit of Perseus

-Lucius Atilius, "a young man of distinction," was allowed to attend an assembly of the people of the island.
+Lucius Atilius, "a young man of distinction", was allowed to attend an assembly of the people of the island.
 He accused Euander, the leader of the Cretan mercenaries, of having attempted to murder king Eumenes II of Pergamon at the sanctuary of Delphi, and called for him to be put on trial.
 Violence was forbidden at these sacred places.
 The people of Samothrace, which was also a sanctuary, agreed.
 If found guilty this would have exposed Perseus as the instigator of the attempted murder.
 Euander wanted to escape, but Perseus, fearing that the Samothracians would think that he had helped him to escape, had him killed.
 He then realised that he would be accused of murder in a sanctuary and bribed the leader of the island to say that Euander had committed suicide.
-However, this alienated the inhabitants, who went over to the Romans.
-Therefore, Perseus planned to escape.
-He hired the ship of a Cretan and had all the money he could take secretly transported to the ship at sunset.
+However, this alienated the inhabitants, who turned to the Romans.
+Perseus hired the ship of a Cretan and had all the money he could take secretly transported to the ship at sunset.
 At midnight he climbed a wall and reached the shore.
 However, the ship had sailed off as soon as the money was on board.
 Perseus hid in the temple of Demetrius.
 Gaius Octavius proclaimed that if the royal pages and all the Macedonians on the island went over to the Romans they would be granted impunity and freedom.
 They all left Perseus except for his eldest son, Phillip.
 At this point Perseus surrendered.
 According to Plutarch, Perseus asked for Nasica, whom he trusted, but he was not there.
 Thus, he gave himself to Gnaeus Octavius.

 Perseus (together with Gentius) was sent to Rome as a prisoner.
-The motion to award Aemilius a triumph was disputed by an officer who had a personal gripe with him and sought support from the soldiers who felt they had been given less of the share of the booty from Perseus’ immense wealth they should have had.
+The motion to award Aemilius a triumph was disputed by an officer who had a personal gripe with him and sought support from the soldiers who felt they had been given less of the share of the booty than they should.
 Aemilius kept part of this for the treasury.
 However, the motion was carried and Aemilius celebrated his triumph.
 Perseus was led in chains in front of the procession and was then kept in custody at Alba Fucens for the rest of his life.